Seminars

 495A

 The purpose of this seminar is to explore the effects of pollution and environmental regulation on water and related environmental resources.
-Proceedings of the seminar, collections of the lectures, are published yearly.
-To date, forty volumes have been published.
+Forty-one volumes of the Proceedings of the Seminar, collections of the lectures have been published.
 Besides these volumes, the seminar has contributed over forty articles written in seven languages abroad and in the United States.
 The research institute of the seminar, the American Academy of Ocean Sciences, conducted research actively from 1969 to 1985.
-During the past thirty years, thirty-three graduate students have participated in the seminar and their participation has been credited toward their studies.
+Since its founding, thirty-three graduate students have participated in the seminar, and their participation has been credited toward their studies.

 Chair